 Now that I could build everything in one place, I got to work.

-When this effort started and before I had decided to run everything on Render, I updated the Heroku app with a v2 API.
-But soon realized it was a mistake because things were changing considerably and it would simply be cleaner to leave the Heroku app as-is and drop all v1 code and deploy v2 straight to Render.
+When this effort started, and before I had decided to run everything on Render, I updated the Heroku app with a v2 API.
+But soon realized it was a mistake because things were changing considerably, and it would simply be cleaner to leave the Heroku app as-is and drop all v1 code and deploy v2 straight to Render.

 There are still a few improvements that can be made.

 - Render currently only hosts services in the US west.
 My MongoDB Atlas cluster is in Ireland.
 Most of the app's potential users are also in the EU.
 The latency is a huge problem right now.
-Luckily, it's on their roadmap to add support for EU and other regions.
-But until then, it's a bit slow in the rest of the world.
+Luckily, it's on their roadmap to add support for the EU and other regions.
+But until then, it's a bit slow for the rest of the world.

-- Blizzard APIs have limited data and even fewer attributes than would be truly useful.
+- Blizzard APIs have limited data and even fewer attributes than would be beneficial.
 Wowhead, on the other hand, data mines the game files and has way more data than I can get from Blizzard APIs.
 Perhaps in the future, I could crawl Wowhead instead.
 But that's a slippery slope and a conversation for later.